-There are many things to love about this hidden-gem hard top convertible, which is totally a biased opinion because I have stolen one and in the process of trying to keep it for myself.
-This car is a nice looking coupe in one instance and could completely transform itself into a classy, luxurious convertible in less than 30 seconds.
-Kids see it and they call it the Transformer, grandma sees it and bets on her retirement fund that she saw you drove off in a different car yesterday.
-Girlfriend sees it and you can say farewell to your Eos.
+There are a lot of things to love about this hidden-gem hard top convertible, which is totally a biased opinion because I have stolen one and in the process of trying to keep it for myself.
+This car is a nice looking coupe in one instance and completely transform itself into a classy, luxurious convertible in less than 30 seconds.
+Kids see it and they call it the Transformer, grandma sees it and bets on her 401k that she saw you drove off in a different car yesterday.
+Your significant other sees it and you can say farewell to your EOS.

 Then on the other hand, we have a ratio of 3.14 out of all EOS owners who are very pissed they would rather give birth to a kid who will grow up and eat all their bacon and ice cream than keeping the car in sight for another day.
-Only mostly, because of one issue.
+Only mostly, because of one annoying issue.
 And that one issue, which has always been haunting the EOS like a plague since her early 2007-2012 models is all about the roof.

 Just like any diaper, it leaks.

 How bad ?

 Well, let’s say you purchase an empty fish tank from a shady john doe on craiglist and drive that thing home.
 During that 5-mile trip, it rains.
 So by the time you get to your driveway, you probably have a 1/2 full aquarium and couple of angel fish busy making more of their glory baby fish in it.

 Why it happens ?